 Click on a 'course' card and you will leave the homepage and enter the site for that particular unit.
 Your units may look different to the example in the video, there will be some common areas and tools you’ll need to explore:

-Sign into Blackboard and select a unit.
-In your unit on the menu is Library Links and/or Reading Lists click on this to view the reading materials for the unit.
-You may also find a list of readings in the unit outline.
+Sign into Canvas and select a course (unit).
+In your course (unit) on the menu is Reading Lists, click on this to view the reading materials for the unit.
+You may also find a list of readings in the unit outline or within your learning content in Canvas.

 |ECU eBook Collection||Content details||Access/Format||Printing/ Downloading|